-- Recognising that any pupil who has been abused or witnesses domestic violence may feel vulnerable, helpless, and humiliated, and may blame themselves and find it difficult to develop and maintain a sense of self-worth. - Recognise that the Academy may provide the only stability in the lives of the pupils who are at risk or harm or have been abused, and that this needs to be maintained.

-- Offering a range of pastoral support and bringing in external support or signposting where appropriate to other experts e.g., Educational Psychologist, Counsellor. - Ensuring that the curriculum includes content relating to improving self- esteem, healthy relationships, and safeguarding. - Providing additional support to vulnerable pupils during transition into, or out of, the Academy.
+- Recognising that any pupil who has been abused and/or sees, hears, experiences domestic violence may feel vulnerable, helpless, and humiliated, and may blame themselves and find it difficult to develop and maintain a sense of self-worth. - Recognise that the Academy may provide the only stability in the lives of the pupils who are at risk or harm or have been abused, and that this needs to be maintained. - Offering a range of pastoral support and bringing in external support or signposting where appropriate to other experts e.g., Educational Psychologist, Counsellor. - Ensuring that the curriculum includes content relating to improving self- esteem, healthy relationships, and safeguarding. - Providing additional support to vulnerable pupils during transition into, or out of, the Academy.

-Professional Expectations and Responsibilities.
+Professional Expectations and Responsibilities

-Role of all staff
+Role of all staff:

 - All staff will read and understand Part 1 of statutory guidance Keeping Children Safe in Education (2023).
-Those working directly with children will also read Appendix B. [Those who do not work directly with children will have the option of reading Appendix A instead - delete as appropriate] - In addition to this all staff will be aware of the systems in place which support safeguarding including reading this Safeguarding/Child Protection Policy; the Behaviour Policy; the Staff Behaviour Policy (code of conduct); safeguarding response to children who go missing from education; and the role of the Designated Safeguarding Lead (DSL). - Know who and how to contact the DSL and any deputies, the Chair of Governors [or equivalent amend as necessary], and the Governor responsible for safeguarding. - All staff will be able to identify vulnerable learners and take action to keep them safe.
-Information or concerns about learners will be shared with the DSL where it includes those: - o who may need a social worker and may be experiencing abuse or neglect. - o requiring mental health support. - may benefit from early help. - o where there is a radicalisation concern. - o where a crime may have been committed. - Be clear as to the setting's policy and procedures about peer on peer abuse, children missing education and those requiring mental health support, and the impact of technology in relation to online safety. - Be involved where appropriate, in the implementation of individual. plans to further safeguard vulnerable learners and understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Record concerns appropriately and in a timely manner by using the setting's safeguarding systems. - To be aware of the need to raise to the senior leadership team any concerns they have about safeguarding practices within the school. - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+Those working directly with children will also read Appendix B. - In addition to this all staff will be aware of the systems in place which support safeguarding including reading this Safeguarding/Child Protection Policy; the Behaviour Policy; the Staff

+Behaviour Policy (code of conduct); safeguarding response to children who go missing from education; and the role of the Designated Safeguarding Lead (DSL).

+- Know who and how to contact the DSL and any deputies, the Chair of Governors and the Governor responsible for safeguarding. - All staff will be able to identify vulnerable learners and take action to keep them safe.
+Information or concerns about learners will be shared with the DSL where it includes those: - o who may need a social worker and may be experiencing abuse or neglect. - o requiring mental health support. - o may benefit from early help. - o where there is a radicalisation concern. - o where a crime may have been committed. - Be clear as to the setting's policy and procedures about peer on peer abuse, children missing education and those requiring mental health support, and the impact of technology in relation to online safety. - Be involved where appropriate, in the implementation of individual. - plans to further safeguard vulnerable learners and understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Record concerns appropriately and in a timely manner by using the setting's safeguarding systems. - To be aware of the need to raise to the senior leadership team any concerns they have about safeguarding practices within the school. - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
 It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.